Find Attractions to Explore in Sri Lanka

 The Western Ghats and Sri Lanka region is one of the 36 biodiversity hotspots.
 Sri Lanka is one of the earth’s most biologically diverse yet threatened terrestrial areas.

 Sri Lanka is one of the 34 biodiversity hotspots of the world.
-The land is a paradise for a nature lover – be it the marine wonders or endemic wildlife.
+The land is a paradise for a nature lover – marine wonders or endemic wildlife.
 The main attraction of Sri Lankan wildlife is elephants.
-These majestic animals are found at several national parks in Sri Lanka.
-Sightings of the leopards, sloth bears, lizards, blue whales, and dolphins are also quite common in the reservations.
+These majestic animals are found in several national parks in Sri Lanka.
+Sightings of leopards, sloth bears, lizards, blue whales, and dolphins are also quite common in the reservations.

 SPIRITUAL INSPIRATION

-In 2008, Sri Lanka was listed as the third most religious country in the world, according to a Gallup poll.
+In 2008, according to a Gallup poll, Sri Lanka was listed as the third most religious country in the world.
 99% of Sri Lankans say religion is an integral part of their daily life.
-Sri Lankans practise a variety of faiths, including Theravada Buddhists, Hindus, Muslims (mainly Sunni), and Christians (mostly Roman Catholic and other Christians).
+Sri Lankans practice various faiths, including Theravada Buddhists, Hindus, Muslims (mainly Sunni), and Christians (mostly Roman Catholic and other Christians).

 SCENIC TRAIN JOURNEY

-Travellers who visit Sri Lanka can make their journey more memorable by trying the train journeys across the island.
-These routes pass through pine forests, tea estates, misty mountains, and much more to give you breathless and enchanting views of the country.
+Travelers who visit Sri Lanka can make their journey more memorable by trying the train journeys across the island.
+These routes pass through pine forests, tea estates, misty mountains, and much more to give you breathless and enchanting country views.
 The lush forests and the green tea gardens of the hill country give you great photos to capture.

 ELEGANT WATERFALLS

-Most central highland mountains in Sri Lanka are styled with great and elegant waterfalls.
+Most central highland mountains in Sri Lanka have tremendous and elegant waterfalls.
 Hence, Sri Lanka amalgamates all these waterfalls into beauty and purity.
 Hence, one can enjoy the waterfall in the way it pretends to be.
 There are over a hundred enchanting waterfalls in Sri Lanka.

 COOL CLIMATE AND THE GREEN MOUNTAINS

-Sri Lanka is blessed to have the world’s finest setting of nature and love. most importantly, the overwhelming climate with the cool breeze as well as fresh air enjoying a holiday with friends amid the Green Mountains is more than a blessing.
+Sri Lanka is blessed to have the world’s finest setting of nature and love.
+Most importantly, the overwhelming climate with the cool breeze and fresh air, enjoying a holiday with friends amid the Green Mountains is more than a blessing.
 That is to say, Sri Lanka is one of the best places to eradicate negativity under the cold climate and ascetic mountains.

 BUDDHIST PILGRIMAGE

 Pristine Sri Lanka has the longest continuous history of Buddhism of any Buddhist nation.
-The island has been a centre of Buddhist scholarship and learning since the introduction of Buddhism in the third century BCE.
-Throughout most of its history, Sri Lankan kings have played a major role in the maintenance and revival of Buddhist institutions.
+The island has been a center of Buddhist scholarship and learning since the introduction of Buddhism in the third century BCE.
+Throughout its history, Sri Lankan kings have played a significant role in maintaining and reviving Buddhist institutions.
 There are around 6,000 Buddhist monasteries in Sri Lanka.

 Origin of The Country Name – Sri Lanka

-During ancient times, travellers referred to present-day Sri Lanka by a variety of names.
+During ancient times, travelers referred to present-day Sri Lanka by various names.

-- According to the Mahavamsa, the legendary Prince Vijaya named the land Tambapanni (“copper-red hands” or “copper-red earth”), because his followers hands were reddened by the red soil of the area.
+1. According to the Mahavamsa, the legendary Prince Vijaya named the land Tambapanni (“copper-red hands” or “copper-red earth”) because the red soil of the area reddened his follower’s hands.

-- In Hindu mythology, such as the Ramayana, the island was referred to as Lankā.
+2. In Hindu mythology, such as the Ramayana, the island was called Lankā.

-- The Tamil term Eelam was used to designate the whole peninsula in Sangam literature.
+3. The Tamil term Eelam was used to designate the peninsula in Sangam literature.

-- Portuguese called it Ceilão upon their arrival in 1505, was transliterated into English as Ceylon.
+6. Portuguese called it Ceilão upon their arrival in 1505, and it was transliterated into English as Ceylon.

-- But, later in 1978, the name changed to the “Democratic Socialist Republic of Sri Lanka.”
+9. But, in 1978, the name changed to the “Democratic Socialist Republic of Sri Lanka.”

 Source: Wikipedia